cs3110/textbook/src/chapters/ds/hash_tables.md

 {{ video_embed | replace("%%VID%%", "cUEN8sFVkS4")}}

 *Mutable maps* are maps whose bindings may be mutated.
-The interface for a mutable map therefore differs from a immutable map.
+The interface for a mutable map therefore differs from an immutable map.
 Insertion and removal operations for a mutable map therefore return `unit`, because they do not produce a new map but instead mutate an existing map.